get asked "what's the real difference between OFA and PennHip".

 pedigree studies will be able to truly answer this question for

-you.
+you at this point in time.
 No breeder guarantee will assure it for you.
 You can simply

 do your due diligence and hope for the best.
 That is what most